Brazil has 36 million flu vaccines stopped at health posts

 safe vaccine

 Albuquerque explains that the vaccine is safe.
 “The dose is not a live virus.
 It is made up of viral particles.
-It’s like we took the virus, killed it and split it into various parts,” he adds.
+It’s as if we took the virus, killed it and split it into various parts,” he adds.

 The specialist appeals to those who have not yet been immunized.
 “Rethink this attitude and look for health units and get vaccinated.
 It is a shame that people give up this civil right and the right to prevent themselves”, he concludes.